-Pag

-INTRODUCTION į
+INTRODUCTION

 GENERAL INFORMATION ABOUT THE ANNUAL MEETING AND VOTING

-Important Notice of Internet Availability of Proxy Materials for the Stockholder Meeting to be Held on Tuesday,
+Important Notice of Internet Availability of Proxy Materials for the Stockholder Meeting to be Held on Tuesda May 11, 2021

-May 12, 2020

-Date, Time and Place of the Meeting
+Access to the Audio Webcast of the 2021 Annual Meeting

 Purpose of the Meeting

 Who Can Vote

-How You Can Vote 2
+How You Can Vote

-How the Board Recommends that You Vote 2
+How the Board Recommends that You Vote

 How You May Revoke or Change Your Vote

-Quorum Requirement 2
+Quorum Requirement

-Vote Required 3
+Vote Required

-Discretionary Voting and Adjournments 3
+Discretionary Voting and Adjournments

+Submitting Questions at the Annual Meeting; Rules of Conduct

+Replay

-PROPOSAL NO. 1- ELECTION OF OUR BOARD OF DIRECTORS 2
+PROPOSAL NO. 1- ELECTION OF OUR BOARD OF DIRECTORS

-Governance Highlights 4
+Governance Highlights

-Introduction an Overview of LKQ's Mission and How our Board Composition Is Aligned with our Strategy 4
+Introduction An Overview of LKQ's Mission and How our Board Composition Is Aligned with our Strategy

-Nominees (
+Nominees

-Nominating Process 10
+Nominating Process

-CORPORATE GOVERNANCE 11
+CORPORATE GOVERNANCE

-Corporate Governance Guidelines 11
+Corporate Governance Guidelines

-Performance Evaluation 11
+Performance Evaluation

-Board Leadership Structure 11
+Board Leadership Structure

-Role of Board of Directors in Our Risk Management Process 11
+Role of Board of Directors in Our Risk Management Process

+Board Oversight of Strategy and ESG

-Director Independence 12
+Director Independence

-Director Attendance 12
+Director Attendance

-Director Stock Ownership Guidelines 12
+Director Stock Ownership Guidelines

-Hedging/Pledging 12
+Pledging/Hedging

-Succession and Refreshment 12
+Succession and Refreshment

-Committees of the Board 13
+Committees of the Board

-Stockholder Communications with the Board of Directors 14
+Stockholder Communications with the Board of Directors

-Compensation Committee Interlocks and Insider Participation 14
+Compensation Committee Interlocks and Insider Participation

-DIRECTOR COMPENSATION 1:
+DIRECTOR COMPENSATION

-Director Fees 1:
+Director Fees

-Indemnification 10
+Indemnification

-Director Compensation Table 10
+Director Compensation Table

 PROPOSAL NO. 2- RATIFICATION OF APPOINTMENT OF OUR INDEPENDENT REGISTERED PUBLIC

-ACCOUNTING FIRM 1

-Audit Fees and Non-Audit Fees 1

-Policy on Audit Committee Approval of Audit and Non-Audit Services 1

-Report of the Audit Committee 18

-PROPOSAL NO. 3- ADVISORY VOTE ON EXECUTIVE COMPENSATION 19

-OTHER PROPOSALS 19

-EXECUTIVE COMPENSATION - COMPENSATION DISCUSSION AND ANALYSIS 20

-Executive Summary 20

-Advisory Vote on Executive Compensation 23

-Objectives of Our Compensation Programs 24

-What Our Compensation Programs are Designed to Reward 24

-Executive Compensation Decision-Making 24

-Elements of Our Compensation Programs, Why We Chose Each Element, and How We Determine the Amount of

-Each Element 25

-Retirement Plans 28

-Severance Protection 29

-Compensation-Related Governance Policies 29

-Indemnification 30

-Deductibility 30

-Risks Relating to our Compensation Policies and Practices 30

-Compensation Committee Report 31

-EXECUTIVE COMPENSATION - COMPENSATION TABLES 32

-Summary Compensation Table 32

-Grants of Plan-Based Awards for Fiscal Year Ended December 31, 2019 35

-Outstanding Equity Awards at Fiscal Year-End December 31, 2019 37

-Option Exercises and Stock Vested for Fiscal Year Ended December 31, 2019 38

-Nonqualified Deferred Compensation for Fiscal Year Ended December 31, 2019 38

-Potential Payments Upon Termination or Change in Control 39

-CEO Pay Ratio 42

-OTHER INFORMATION 43

-Principal Stockholders 43

-Certain Transactions 44

-Solicitation of Proxies 45

-Delivery of Proxy Materials to Households 45

-Submitting Your Proposals for the 2021 Annual Meeting 45

-General 46
+ACCOUNTING FIRM

+Audit Fees and Non-Audit Fees

+Policy on Audit Committee Approval of Audit and Non-Audit Services

+Re j port of the Audit Committee

+PROPC SAL NO. 3- ADVISORY VOTE ON EXECUTIVE COMPENSATION

+OTHE PROPOSALS

+EXECU TIVE COMPENSATION - COMPENSATION DISCUSSION AND ANALYSIS

+Exe ecutive Summary

+Ad visory Vote on Executive Compensation

+Ob jectives of Our Compensation Programs

+Wh at Our Compensation Programs are Designed to Reward

+Exe ecutive Compensation Decision-Making

+Ī ments of Our Compensation Programs, Why We Chose Each Element, and How We Determine the Amount of Each Element irement Plans

+Sev verance Protection.

+Co mpensation-Related Governance Policies

+emnification

+De ductibility

+Ris ks Relating to our Compensation Policies and Practices

+Co mpensation Committee Report

+TIVE COMPENSATION - COMPENSATION TABLES

+Sur mmary Compensation Table

+ants of Plan-Based Awards for Fiscal Year Ended December 31, 2020

+Ou tstanding Equity Awards at Fiscal Year-End December 31, 2020

+Op tion Exercises and Stock Vested for Fiscal Year Ended December 31, 2020

+' nqualified Deferred Compensation for Fiscal Year Ended December 31, 2020

+ential Payments Upon Termination or Change in Control

+- O Pay Ratio

+CINFORMATION

+ncipal Stockholders

+linquent Section 16(a) Reports

+tain Transactions

+icitation of Proxies

+livery of Proxy Materials to Households

+omitting Your Proposals for the 2022 Annual Meeting

+Ge neral